qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 If you need to deploy QGIS within an organization with a custom configuration file, first you need to copy/paste the content of the default settings file located in :file:`your_QGIS_PKG_path/resources/qgis_global_settings.ini`.
-This file contains already some default sections identified by a block starting with ``[]``.
+This file already contains some default sections identified by a block starting with ``[]``.
-We recommend you to keep these defaults values and add at the bottom of the file your own sections.
-Even if a section is duplicated in the file, QGIS will take the last one from top to bottom.
+We recommend that you keep these defaults values and add your own sections at the bottom of the file.
+If a section is duplicated in the file, QGIS will take the last one from top to bottom.

-You can then change ``allowVersionCheck=false`` to disable the version check from QGIS.
+You can change ``allowVersionCheck=false`` to disable the QGIS version check.

 If you do not want to display the migration window after a fresh install, you need the following section: